carrondt/Candle/docs_/source/user_guide.rst

 You can add a parameter like `this example <https://github.com/ECP-CANDLE/Benchmarks/blob/release_01/Pilot1/TC1/tc1.py#L16-L58>`__.
 The example illustrates how to define an integer type parameter, ``pool`` with minimum description.
+This uses Python’s argparse library.

 ::

     additional_definitions = [{
-        'name':'pool',
+        'name':'pool', # 1
-        'nargs':'+',
+        'nargs':'+', # 2
-        'type': int,
+        'type': int, # 3
-        'help':'network structure of shared layer'
+        'help':'network structure of shared layer' # 4
     },
     ]

--  required.
+- # 1: required.
 Name of parameter.

--  optional.
+- # 2: optional.
 The number of command-line arguments.

--  required.
+- # 3: required.
 The type to which the command-line arguments should be converted.

--  optional.
+- # 4: optional.
 A brief description of what the argument does.

 Mandatory parameters
 ^^^^^^^^^^^^^^^^^^^^

-If you would like to make some common parameters mandatory, you will need to define a ``required`` array and pass it to the definition of your class.
+If you would like to make some common parameters mandatory, you will need to define a ``required`` variable, a list of parameter names, and pass it to the definition of your class.

 ::